-- Serial line speeds are typically quotes using metrix prefixes, so a 2Mb E1 is actually 2.048Mb using SI prefixes
+- Serial line speeds are typically quoted using binary prefixes, so a 2Mb E1 is actually 2.048Mb using metric prefixes

-- Linux commands display file size information in Bytes using SI prefixes.
-However, using a –human-readable or -h switch normally results in output using metric prefixes which is rather confusing
+- Linux commands display file size information using metric prefixes.
+However, using a –human-readable or -h switch normally results in output using binary prefixes which is rather confusing

-- Windows displays file sizes using metric prefixes.
-To make accurate calculations, view the file properties or use a command prompt to discover the file size in bytes and apply the metric prefix
+- Windows displays file sizes using binary prefixes.
+To make accurate calculations, view the file properties or use a command prompt to discover the file size in Bytes and apply the metric prefix

 - Most other storage systems use binary prefixes

-- But hard drive manufacturers typically use SI prefixes which means they appear smaller than specified when capacity is displayed using binary prefixes
+- Hard drive manufacturers typically use metric prefixes which means they appear smaller than specified when capacity is displayed using binary prefixes

 TCP/IP handshake overheads have been ignored as these are negligible.